-To better illustrate the LQF-MWM control algorithm, a simple example is provided reflecting on the traffic scenario depicted in Figure 19.
-The weights assigned to the trucks and cars are 20 and 1, respectively, expressing the higher priority given to trucks.
-A list of pairs and their corresponding weights is shown in Fig. 19.
+To better illustrate the MWM-LQF control algorithm, a simple example is provided reflecting on the traffic scenario depicted in figure 18.
+The weights truck and cars are 20 and 1, respectively, expressing the higher priority given to trucks.
+A list of pairs and their corresponding weights is shown in figure 18.
 These weights express the summation of on-detector vehicle's weight.
-From the list, it can be seen that the phase pair 1 and 6 has the highest weight; therefore, phases 6 and 1 will turn green.
-Compared with the control logic in the ASC/3 controller, which serves the phase pairs sequentially according to the dual-ring phase scheme, the

-LQF-MWM yields better service provisioning and the vehicle delay is significantly lower than the one achieved by the ASC/3 control logic.
+From the list, it can be seen that the phase pair 1 and 6 has the highest weight, therefore phases 6 and 1 will turn green.
+Compared with the control logic in the ASC/3 controller, which serves the phase pair sequentially according to the dual-ring phase scheme, the MWM-LQF yields better service provisioning and the vehicle delay is significantly lower than the one achieved by the ASC/3 control logic.